Placements 2022: 25 students from IIT Madras, 5 from IIT Guwahati bag packages over Rs 1 cr | Education

 - India

-During the first in-person mode of placement drive after the pandemic, the Indian Institutes of Technology (IIT) recorded an increase in international offers for its students with several of them bagging packages exceeding Rs 1 crore per annum.
+The Indian Institutes of Technology (IIT) have recorded an increase in international offers for its students with several of them bagging packages exceeding Rs 1 crore per annum during the 2022 placement drive.

 At IIT Madras, at least 25 students have bagged offers with pay packages over Rs 1 crore per annum.
 The institute has also recorded the highest-ever pre-placement offers this year, which is nearly 10 per cent higher than last year's figure of 407.